 Presentations can be organized in many different ways.
-The choice of an organizing principle, or a core assumption around which everything else is arranged, depends on the subject matter, the speaking situation, and many other factors, including your preference as speaker.
+The choice of an organizing principle, or a core assumption around which everything else is arranged, depends on the subject matter, the speaking situation, and many other factors, including your preference as a speaker.

 The simple structure outlined below is adaptable to most topics.
 The presentation begins with an attention-getter, a claim, and an overview of key points that will be addressed.
 The main part of the speech follows with two to five main points; and concludes with a summary and, in a persuasive speech, a call to action.